hmmpsNorthOffice/CustomVideoPlayer/README.md

+**Added to Version 2.27**

+* Updates for game version 1.13.4.
+Added Environment and Cube(Saber) colors to screen dropdown list.

 **Added to Version 2.26**

 * Added screen curvature and screen color.
 Game environment captures screen reflection properly.
 Updated this readme file with new images.